Piggyback Loan vs PMI Comparison

 Long-Term Financial Impact

 Evaluate total costs throughout the loan term.
-While piggyback loans save on PMI, they feature higher initial costs and potentially elevated secondary loan interest.
+While piggyback loans save on PMI, they incur greater upfront costs and may have higher interest on the secondary loan.

 Market Condition Influence